8

 A new era without runway shows?

 As he already said in a 2015 interview with Numéro: “The idea of codes is obsolete, because the public gets bored in 24 hours.
-Today, you need to entertain people, that’s the challenge every industry is facing.”
+Today, you need to entertain people.
+That’s the challenge every industry is facing.”

-One question remains however… Will JW Anderson become a true laboratory of forms and ideas – as space where the designer can experiment what a house like Dior would never allow – or will his label be heading toward a more conceptual identity targeting insiders only?
+One question remains, however… Will JW Anderson become a true laboratory of forms and ideas — as space where the designer can experiment with what a house like Dior would never allow — or will his label be heading toward a more conceptual identity targeting insiders only?
 One thing is certain, Jonathan Anderson is charting a singular path for the future of his own brand by rethinking fashion as a narrative ecosystem.